-Preliminary financial data for the first six months of FY13-14 are included in the ensuring pages.
-In summary, this report covers 50% of the budget year, and overall non-capital expenditures equaled 44.9% of the annual budgeted amount.
-The 32.27% FRR reported for fixed route has declined in comparison to 31.70% for the same period last year.
+Preliminary financial data for the first six months of FY13-14 has been reviewed by RTA staff.
+In summary, this analysis period covers 50% of the budget year, and overall non-capital expenditures equaled 44.9% of the annual budgeted amount.
+The 20.44% FRR reported for fixed route has declined in comparison to 23.17% for the same period last year.
 Nonetheless, at this time no budget adjustments are necessary for FY13-14.

-Fixed route ridership remains strong, with 390,847 boardings through December 31, in comparison to 372,149 in the prior year.
-This represents a year-over-year increase of 18,698 boardings, or a proportional increase of 5.0%.
+Fixed route ridership remains strong, with 386,730 boardings through December 31, in comparison to 363,144 in the prior year.
+This represents a year-over-year increase of 23,586 boardings, or a proportional increase of 6.5%.
 Year to date Runabout boardings total 21,832 passenger-trips through December 2013, equating to a year-over-year increase of 21.1% over the previous year (18,028).
-The graphs at the end of this report depict ridership trends over the past four fiscal years.

-Fixed route productivity of 23.7 passenger-boardings per service hour through December 2013 exceeded RTA's goal of 21.
-Year to date Runabout productivity equaled 1.41, which is 4.3% lower than in the prior year (1.49).
+Fixed route productivity of 24.2 passenger-boardings per service hour through December 2013 exceeded RTA's goal of 21.
+Year to date Runabout productivity equaled 1.41, which is 4.3% lower than in the prior year (1.47).
 Nonetheless, as depicted in the graphs below, Runabout productivity is improving in comparison to recent months.